iamalbert/blog/source/_posts/java-function.md

 ```

-2. Use `java.lang.FunctionalInterface` annotation so that compiler check if it matches the criteria.
+Apply `java.lang.FunctionalInterface` annotation so that compiler could check if the interface meets the criteria.

 ```java
 @FunctionalInterface